Mt. Washington Century+ Ride

 The Mt.
 Washington Century ride is fast becoming known as New England’s Most Challenging Centurytm.
 We have mountain passes that thrill the eye and challenge the soul.
 For those wanting to ‘test their personal best’, the Mt.
 Washington Century Ride is it!
 AND the first 325 registrants receive a great 100% cotton event shirt … SWEET!

-The first 325 registered cyclists will receive an event T-shirt (different from the jersey) and the FUNDRAISER who collects the most pledges wins a fantastic prize and all riders have a chance to win a variety of door prizes.
-A fabulous meal awaits returning riders at the Nature Learning Center, where they can also relax in the library, stroll on the 138-acre sanctuary, or tour the beautiful “green” facility built with local materials and craftsmanship and boasting of solar heat and electricity
+The first 325 registered cyclists will receive an event T-shirt (different from the jersey) and a fabulous meal awaits returning riders at the Nature Learning Center, where they can also relax in the library, stroll on the 138-acre sanctuary, or tour the beautiful “green” facility built with local materials and craftsmanship and boasting of solar heat and electricity.

 THERAPEUTIC SPORT MASSAGE Will be onsite for exhausted Mt.
 Washington Century riders.

-The 100-mile route around Mt.
+The 109-mile route around Mt.
 Washington leaves the Albany/Conway area on the Kancamagus Highway, over Bear Notch Road to Bartlett, follows Rt 302 through Crawford Notch to Rt 115 in Twin Mountain, along Rt 115 to Rt 2 past Jefferson Notch and into Gorham before heading south on Rt 16 past the Mt.
 Washington Auto Road and over Pinkham Notch.
 From Pinkham Notch the route drops into Glen and back to the Conway area via Rt 16 and the scenic West Side Road.
+The elevation outline above depicts your ride.